Llangefni

 Llangefni (church on the river Cefni); /cy/) is the county town of Anglesey in Wales.
 At the 2011 census, Llangefni's population was 5,116, making it the second-largest town in the county and the largest on the island.
-The community includes the village of Rhosmeirch.
-In 2022, population was 7,039 people.
+The population of the town at the 2021 Census for the built up area was 5,561 residents.
+While the surrounding community was 5,795 residents.

 Location

 The town is near the centre of Anglesey, and is on the River Cefni, after which it is named.
 Its attractions include the Oriel Ynys Môn museum, which details the history of Anglesey and houses collections of the painters Kyffin Williams and Charles Tunnicliffe.
 In the west of the town is a large secondary school, Ysgol Gyfun Llangefni (Llangefni Comprehensive School), and in the north a Victorian parish church, St Cyngar's, set in a wooded riverside location called the Dingle.
 The town was formerly named Llangyngar, Welsh for "St Cyngar's church".